BgeeDB/bgee-unil/src/markdown/support/data-curation/data-curation.md

 ### What is "healthy wild-type"?
 Before annotation, we check that the samples are considered healthy wild-type by the Bgee definition, particularly no knock-outs, no mutations, no cancer or other diseases, and no treatment.
 This step is to ensure that all data in the Bgee database represents healthy wild-type expression data.

-Some common scenarios we exclude: cell lines, cell cultures, intestinal germ free animals, injured animals, polysomal RNA only hybridized, and animals killed by exsanguination under CO2 anesthesia.
+Some common scenarios we exclude: cell lines, cell cultures, intestinal germ-free animals, injured animals, polysomal RNA only hybridized, and animals killed by exsanguination under CO2 anesthesia.

-Some common scenarios we include: BMI greater than 18.5 and less than 35, fasted animals (considering reasonable fasting time), dark/light circadian rhythms and temperature variation when reasonable for the animals physiology, short duration low or high fat diet, mammary glands from virgin, pregnant, and lactating females, oocytes at different stages of maturation, placenta and extraembryonic components during development, animals selected for their behavior, animals from different strains, human post-mortem tissues, light impulse to stress the animals, killed by cervical dislocation or decapitation, and killed by inhalants (CO2).
+Some common scenarios we include: BMI greater than 18.5 and less than 35, fasted animals (considering reasonable fasting time), dark/light circadian rhythms and temperature variation when reasonable for the animal's physiology, short duration low or high-fat diet, mammary glands from virgin, pregnant, and lactating females, oocytes at different stages of maturation, placenta and extraembryonic components during development, animals selected for their behavior, animals from different strains, human post-mortem tissues, light impulse to stress the animals, killed by cervical dislocation or decapitation, and killed by inhalants (CO2).
 ### What data are captured?
 Various data are captured and manually checked, and several data fields must be captured using controlled vocabularies or ontologies.
 The following data are always captured: